 Into this context Jesus came by the authority of God, bearing His image, fulfilling His word, and seeking His glory; yet He was not accepted by the leaders in Israel because His teaching demanded the sacrifice of self, while the Jews “receive glory from one another and you do not seek the glory that is from the one and only God” (John 5:44).

-He gained an influence with the people because they could understand His words, and because their hearts were warmed and comforted.
+He gained an influence with the people because they could understand His words and because their hearts were warmed and comforted.
 He spoke of God, not as an avenging Judge, but as a tender Father.
 He revealed the image of God as mirrored in Himself.

 The influence which Jesus gained with the people made Him a threat to the authority of the religious rulers.
 Furthermore, by ignoring their traditions, and by even acting publicly and deliberately contrary to their traditions, Christ challenged the basis of their authority to rule.
-In order to maintain their own power, these leaders determined to break down Christ’s influence; they sought Jesus death.
+In order to maintain their own power, these leaders determined to break down Christ’s influence; they sought Jesus’s death.

 In one incident we see that they actually wanted Him to heal on the Sabbath so that they could justify His murder on the basis of the Old Testament, which requires the death penalty for working on the Sabbath (Mark 3:1).
 When He entered into a synagogue where there was a man whose hand was withered, they watched to see if He would heal him on the Sabbath, so that they might accuse Him.
-They did not ask whether it is lawful to heal on the Sabbath (Matthew 12:10) because they were concerned for the sick man, or because they desired understanding.
-They were convinced that they knew the answer to that question, and put this question to Christ to trick Him into the ‘crime’ of healing on the Sabbath, so that they could justify His murder.
+They did not ask whether it is lawful to heal on the Sabbath (Matt 12:10) because they were concerned for the sick man, or because they desired to understand.
+They were convinced that they knew the answer to that question and put this question to Christ to trick Him into the ‘crime’ of healing on the Sabbath, so that they could justify His murder.
 After He healed the man the Pharisees went out and immediately began conspiring with the Herodians against Him, as to how they might destroy Him.

 WHY DID CHRIST DELIBERATELY HEAL ON THE SABBATH?

 Sometimes it is said that Jesus deliberately violated the rules to liberate the Sabbath from the stranglehold of the traditions and to restore the Sabbath to God’s original intent, but it is proposed here that He had a greater purpose in mind.
-He taught that the traditions set the commands of God aside (Mark 7:8-9; Mat 15:3) and “destroyed the authority of God’s word” (Mark 7:13).
+He taught that the traditions set the commands of God aside (Mark 7:8-9; Matt 15:3) and “destroyed the authority of God’s word” (Mark 7:13).
 It is therefore proposed here that He healed on the Sabbath, as a deliberate and public violation of the traditions, to condemn the entire Jewish system of authority.
 The Sabbath miracle healings were therefore a natural part of His condemnation of the Jewish system of authority, and consistent with what He elsewhere said to them: